workfloworchestrator/orchestrator-core/README.md

 ### Installation (Development symlinked into orchestrator SURF)

-If you are working on a project that already uses the `orchestrator-core` and you want to test you new core features against it, you can use some `flit` magic to symlink the dev version of the core to your project.
+If you are working on a project that already uses the `orchestrator-core` and you want to test your new core features against it, you can use some `flit` magic to symlink the dev version of the core to your project.
 It will automatically replace the pypi dep with a symlink to the development version of the core and update/downgrade all required packages in your own orchestrator project.